scikit-hep/scikit-hep.github.io/pages/developers/pytest.md

 > ### What about other choices?
 >
-> The alternative library, "nose", has been abandoned in favor of pytest, which can run nose-style tests.
+> The alternative library, `nose`, has been abandoned in favor of `pytest`, which can run nose-style tests.
 The standard library has a test suite as well, but it's extremely verbose and complex; and since "developers" run tests, your test requirements don't affect users.
-And pytest can run stdlib style testing too.
-So just use pytest.
-All major packages use it too, including NumPy.
-Most other choices, like [Hypothesis][], are related to pytest and just extend it
+And `pytest` can run stdlib style testing too.
+So just use `pytest`.
+All major packages use it too, including `NumPy`.
+Most other choices, like [Hypothesis][], are related to `pytest` and just extend it.

 ### Basic test structure